ibm-cloud-docs/discovery-data/connector-salesforce-cloud.md

 1. Select the objects that you want to crawl.

     The more objects that you select, the longer the processing of the documents takes.

+1. If you want to limit the types of files to add to the collection, you can list the file extensions for file types to either include or exclude.

+    When you choose to list extensions for file types to exclude, you must add at least one file extension.
+    {: important}

+    For a list of supported file types, see [Supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes).

 1. If you want the crawler to extract text from images on the site, expand *More processing settings*, and set **Apply optical character recognition (OCR)** to `On`.